rangle/angular-training-slides/slides/src/content/ngrx.md

 ## How Do We Get Information From the Store?

 1. State is exposed through the `Store` service as an `Observable` stream
+1. The select carries information away from the store
 1. Using the select pattern
 1. `Store` provides a `.select()` method to select pieces of state:
   1. By key: `this.store.select('people')`